nkuang123/CS102/README.md

-# CS102
+# CS102 - Data Structures

-This repository contains my assignments for my 102 Computer Science course.
+This repository contains my labs and assignments for my 102 Computer Science course.

 All programs are written in the Java language.

-Labs soon to be uploaded.